qishan233/copy-path-with-line-number/README.md

 # copy-path-with-line-number

-"copy-path-with-line-number" extension provides the ability to copy a file's path and line number in the explorer, tab title and editor context
+This extension provides the ability to copy a file's path and line number in the explorer, tab title and editor context

 ## Usages

-### Copy Path With
+### Copy Path

 ![explorer-context](https://raw.githubusercontent.com/qishan233/copy-path-with-line-number/main/images/2.gif)